 There are a few ways this was accomplished.
 One way was to simply use different plastics that already did not contain BPA, such as high-density polyethylene (plastic #2), low-density polyethylene (plastic #4), and polypropylene (plastic #5).
 These were welcome alternatives to the most dangerous plastics: PVC (#3), polystyrene (#6) and polycarbonate (#7).

 Unfortunately, while companies have gone wild with their "BPA-free," "Bisphenol-free," and "Phthalate-free" packaging, they have shifted to using plastics containing BPS and BPF, which we now know leach several other harmful chemicals.
 Especially when they are heated or exposed to sunlight.
 These leached chemicals are linked to genetic mutations, hormone disruption, childhood and adult asthma, and several other illnesses in both animals and humans.

 We've been saying it for 10 years: if you are at all concerned about chemicals in plastics, use glass baby bottles!

 Nobody knows the long-term consequences of these chemicals for babies, toddlers, children, adolescents, or adults.
-In other words, we know they can be harmful, people are increasingly exposed to them, they are in people's urine, but it's difficult to make causal links to specific illnesses or disorders in human.
+In other words, we know they can be harmful, people are increasingly exposed to them, and they are in people's urine, but it's difficult to make causal links to specific illnesses or disorders in humans.
 So at this time, we cannot definitively say that BPA-free plastic baby bottles are unsafe.
 What we can say is that we are concerned, and we think you should be too.

 We suspect that the long-term health impacts of plastic chemicals will emerge over the next 10-20 years.
 In the meantime, we make the same recommendation we've been making for the past 10 years: If you are uncertain at all about exposing your baby to harmful chemicals, use glass bottles!